 Reflections from the Statecraft, Sovereignty and Digital Government Symposium

 Digital government is often discussed through the language of efficiency, innovation and service delivery.
-After two days of discussions at the Statecraft, Sovereignty and Digital Government symposium at Goldsmiths, University of London, however, I started to think about digital transformation not only as a policy agenda, but also about the infrastructures, dependencies, and power relations that make digital government possible in the first place.
+After two days of discussions at the Statecraft, Sovereignty and Digital Government symposium at Goldsmiths, University of London, however, I started to think about digital transformation not only as a policy agenda, but also as the combination of the infrastructures, dependencies, and power relations that make digital government possible in the first place.

-This shift felt particularly relevant to my own PhD research on how Digital Public Infrastructure (DPI) travels globally as a governance model.
-Much of my work examines the policy imaginaries underpinning DPI, particularly around visions of interoperability, modularity and openness.
+This shift felt particularly relevant to my own PhD research on how Digital Public Infrastructure (DPI) travels globally as a governance model. [briefly define DPIs] Much of my work examines the policy imaginaries underpinning DPI, particularly around visions of interoperability, modularity and openness.
 The symposium encouraged me to continue thinking more critically about the political and economic arrangements through which these visions are realised, and how they reconfigure what we understand as statecraft.

 Organised through the DIGI-FRONT project, the two-day symposium brought together scholars working across Science and Technology Studies (STS), media studies, platform studies, international relations and political geography.
 One of the recurring themes across the symposium was that digital government can no longer be understood simply as administrative modernisation or technological efficiency.
 Steadily and inevitably, it is entangled with geopolitical competition, platform dependency, and questions of sovereignty.